 In the United Kingdom, creditors are allowed to add interest and charges to your account, following the rules stipulated by your debt agreement.
 They are not allowed to add excessive amounts of interest or charges, e.g. by increasing the interest rate just because you missed payments.
 If collection charges are added to your debt, they may not exceed the creditor’s collection costs.
-This is to prevent creditor’s from doing this such as charging £500 for each remainder they send out.
+This is to prevent creditors from doing things such as charging £500 for each reminder they send out.

 Bank’s right of offset

 A creditor can take money from one or more connected accounts without your permission.
-The creditor must warn you in advance, but does not need your permission.
+The creditor must warn you in advance but does not need your permission.
 This means that if you have credit card debt in Bank XYZ, Bank XYZ can decide to dip into your savings account in Bank XYZ to recover their debts.
-This is call the bank’s right of offset.
+This is called the bank’s right of offset.

 Default and default notice

 If your debt is regulated by the Consumer Credit Act, the creditor must send you a default notice to warn you about an imminent default.
 This is to give you a chance to settle the situation with the creditor and avoid the default.